BlueCircleSoftware/bluecircle-json-interface-generator/README.md

 Option | Type | Description
 -------|------|------------
-outputFile | String | (required) The TypeScript file to generate (path will be created if necessary) stripCommonPackages | boolean | Strip any common leading packages from all produced classes.
+outputFile | String | (required) The TypeScript file or folder to generate (path will be created if necessary) outputStructure | String | Specify how to map packages to TypeScript files:
+ &nbsp; | &nbsp; |   FILES_IN_TREE: one file per package, in a folder hierarchy matching the package hierarchy &nbsp; | &nbsp; |   FILES_IN_ONE_FOLDER: one file per package, but all at the top of the output folder (default) &nbsp; | &nbsp; |   NAMESPACES: one file for all the output, with namespaces that match the package hierarchy stripCommonPackages | boolean | Strip any common leading packages from all produced classes.
 By default, TypeScript interfaces are put into a namespace structure which mirrors the Java packages of the source classes.
 If --strip-common-packages is selected, then any top-level packages that only contain one subpackage will be removed.
-For example, if you have com.foo.a.ClassA and com.foo.b.ClassB, then "com" will be skipped, and "foo" will be the top-level namespace in the output. produceImmutables | boolean | Produce immutable wrappers along with interfaces (default: false) nullIsUndefined | boolean | Treat nullable fields as also undefined, and mark them optional in interface definitions. (default: false) useUnknown | boolean | Use the new 'unknown' type in TypeScript 3.0 instead of 'any' (default: false)
+For example, if you have com.foo.a.ClassA and com.foo.b.ClassB, then "com" will be skipped, and "foo" will be the top-level namespace in the output. produceImmutables | boolean | Produce immutable wrappers along with interfaces (default: false) immutableSuffix | String | If producing immutables, this is the suffix to add to the wrapper classes (default: '$Imm') nullIsUndefined | boolean | Treat nullable fields as also undefined, and mark them optional in interface definitions. (default: false) useUnknown | boolean | Use the new 'unknown' type in TypeScript 3.0 instead of 'any' (default: false)
 ## Making AJAX calls